henrinormak/NORMarkdownParser/README.md

 NORMarkdownParser
 =================

-A lightweight wrapper around the [hoedown](https://github.com/hoedown/hoedown) Markdown parser, turning Markdown into NSAttributedString.
-The biggest difference between NORMarkdownParser and other parsers out there is the way the resulting string is stored.
-While other parsers tend to produce HTML strings, NORMarkdownParser results in a native NSAttributedString along with a stripped version of the string, making it more suitable for use in user interfaces that don't necessarily know how to render HTML (UILabel, UITextField etc.)
+A lightweight wrapper around the [hoedown](https://github.com/hoedown/hoedown) Markdown parser, turning Markdown into `NSAttributedString`.
+The biggest difference between `NORMarkdownParser` and other parsers out there is the way the resulting string is stored.
+While other parsers tend to produce HTML strings, `NORMarkdownParser` results in a native `NSAttributedString` along with a stripped version of the string, making it more suitable for use in user interfaces that don't necessarily know how to render HTML (`UILabel`, `UITextField` any custom controls etc.)

-NORMarkdownParser currently supports a limited subset of Markdown, more suitable for simpler applications that don't want/need to support the full extent of Markdown.
+`NORMarkdownParser` currently supports a limited subset of Markdown, more suitable for simpler applications that don't want/need to support the full extent of Markdown.

+Supported aspects of Markdown
+* Links (+ Autolinks as extension)
+* Emphasis (single, double, triple)
+* Underline (as an extension)
+* Strikethrough (as an extension)
+* Highlight (as an extension)
+* Code (+ Fenced blocks as an extension)

 Plans
 -----